Basilica of Our Lady of Walsingham: Modern revival

 The Slipper Chapel houses a venerated wooden image of Our Lady of Walsingham, inspired by an image in Santa Maria in Cosmedin.
 Carved in Oberammergau, Germany, in the late 19th century, the image was blessed in Rome by Pope Leo XIII.
 In 1982, the statue was transported to Wembley Stadium, where it was given a place of honour on the altar during Pope John Paul II's visit to Britain.

-Each year on 8 September, on the Feast of the Birth of Our Lady, the statue of Our Lady of Walsingham is carried several miles in a procession that begins at the Slipper Chapel.
+Each year on the Sunday nearest the 8 September, the Feast of the Nativity of Our Lady, the statue of Our Lady of Walsingham is carried in the Dowry of Mary Pilgrimage in a procession that begins outside the Slipper Chapel.

 The Grade II listed presbytery was built in 1904, by architect Thomas Garner.
-Today, the complex surrounding the Slipper Chapel includes the Chapel of Our Lady of Reconciliation, completed in 1982, which accommodates up to 350 people for services and can open towards the pilgrimage area for larger ceremonies.
+Today, the complex surrounding the Slipper Chapel includes the Chapel of Our Lady of Reconciliation, completed in 1982, which accommodates up to 400 people for services and can open towards the pilgrimage area for larger ceremonies.
 The site also features a picnic area, gift shop, and tea room.

 In 2007, the Slipper Chapel was featured in the BBC documentary series How We Built Britain, presented by David Dimbleby.

-In 2018 The Rector of the Catholic national Shrine and the Priest Administrator of the Anglican Shrine of Our Lady of Walsingham signed an Ecumenical Covenant striving to work together as "shared custodians of the Holy Land of Walsingham" in "common witness to the unique vocation of the Blessed Virgin Mary" and to pray for unity which is "Christ's will for his Church".
+In 2018, the then Rector of the Catholic National Shrine and the then Priest Administrator of the Anglican Shrine of Our Lady of Walsingham signed an Ecumenical Covenant striving to work together as "shared custodians of the Holy Land of Walsingham" in "common witness to the unique vocation of the Blessed Virgin Mary" and to pray for unity which is "Christ's will for his Church".

-Canonical coronation of the image
+Canonical Coronation of the Image

-On 15 August 1954, Pope Pius XII delegated his Papal nuncio, Monsignor Gerald O'Hara, to crown the venerated image of the Virgin Mary under the title of Our Lady of Walsingham in his apostolic name.
+On 15 August 1954, Pope Pius XII delegated his Papal Nuncio, Monsignor Gerald O'Hara, to crown the venerated image of the Virgin Mary under the title of Our Lady of Walsingham in his apostolic name.
 The coronation was funded by gold and jewels donated by Catholic women from across the country and accompanied by a papal bull issued by the Sacred Congregation of Rites.

 According to contemporary footage from Pathé, approximately 15,000 pilgrims attended the coronation ceremony of the venerated image of the Virgin Mary at Walsingham.
 The event featured a solemn procession along the "holy mile" leading to the shrine, culminating in the canonical crowning performed by O'Hara on behalf of Pope Pius XII.
 A significant moment occurred when two white doves landed on the lap of the image, an event regarded by attendees as miraculous.

 British and American military personnel from nearby RAF Sculthorpe reportedly provided event security for the large gathering.
 The Slipper Chapel also served as a place of worship for Catholic chaplains serving in the United States Air Force and USAF personnel stationed at RAF Sculthorpe.

 Status as a minor basilica

-On 27 December 2015, Pope Francis elevated the sanctuary to the status of a minor basilica, along with the Catholic shrine of Our Lady of Walsingham, through a pontifical decree issued by the Congregation for Divine Worship and the Discipline of the Sacraments.
+On 27 December 2015, Pope Francis elevated the Shrine to the status of a Minor Basilica, through a pontifical decree issued by the Congregation for Divine Worship and the Discipline of the Sacraments.